13 genes sequenced include ADAMTS13, C3, CD46, CFB, CFH, CFHR1, CFHR2, CFHR3, CFHR4, CFHR5, CFI, DGKE and THBD; CFHR3-CFHR1 deletion by MLPA.

 Types of variation detected include single nucleotide variants (SNVs) and small insertions and deletions (indels).

 For some cases with negative results or isolated heterozygous mutations in recessive genes, additional testing by alternate methodology will be performed to determine the presence of rare variant types not detected by this assay.

 Results and Interpretation

 DNA sequence data are analyzed by GPS’ clinically validated bioinformatics pipeline to identify and annotate genetic variants associated with the phenotype(s).

 Variants are interpreted by a board-certified clinical genomicist in the context of the patient’s disease.
 Those that are most likely to account for the observed clinical phenotype based on evidence from the medical literature are highlighted.

 Results are returned to the ordering physician in a concise report.

 The turnaround time for testing and interpretation is four to six weeks from the time a specimen arrives.

-Specimen types accepted include 2-5 mL peripheral blood in a lavender-top EDTA tube.
+Specimen types accepted include 2-5 mL peripheral blood in a lavender-top EDTA tube or 2-4 buccal swabs (please contact laboratory prior to sending buccal swabs).
 Specimen collection kits are available upon request.

 Many times, a renal biopsy is simply not enough to make a definitive diagnosis – even when combined with the powerful ancillary techniques of immunofluorescence and electron microscopy.